gyulamad/autobuild/README.md

 # Autobuild Tool

-The `../autobuild` folder contains the source code for the builder tool.
+The `autobuild` folder contains the source code for the builder tool.
 This tool is used to automatically build and test the project.

 The folder contains the following files: